Where We Be

 of solid rock more than 2,000 years ago.
 Is this

 as magical as it sounds?
-You bet it is.
-If you
+You bet!
+If you haven't

 The classical lines of the Khazneh contrast strikingly with the sinuous lines of the Siq

-Each of the pillars behind us is carved out of solid rock -- a pretty impressive achievement
+Each of the pillars behind us is carved out of solid rock -- an impressive achievement

 The pink-hued Khazneh changes colors depending on the time of day (early morning in this photo)